Potato peas pickle….

-- Fill this in completely dried mason jar, pour vinegar and keep in sunlight.
+- Fill this in a completely dried mason jar, pour vinegar and keep in sunlight.
 See Note 8

-- Shake the jar everyday till done.
+- Shake the jar every day till done.
 Gets ready in about 8-10 days.

 - Serve with meals, matthi, etc with loads of love and affection.

 - Pickles and water are fiercest enemies…. they just don’t get along.
 So, ensure to dry potatoes and peas well.
 Also take care that your hands, jars, utensils used for this purpose are all dried up.
 You can even put your empty jar in microwave for a minute or so.
-Once the pickle is done, use dried spoon for serving it.
+Once the pickle is done, use a dried spoon for serving it.

 - For this purpose, use over ripened peas which are not very soft.
 That is why, the best time to put this pickle is after 15th Jan, as peas are not very soft and also ample sunlight is there.

-- My mom in law used to boil potatoes and peas in boiling water in a pan rather than pressure cooker.
+- My mom in law used to boil potatoes and peas in boiling water in a pan rather than the pressure cooker.
 For this, boil water, add whole potatoes, let 2-3 boils come and switch off the gas.
 Keep it covered for an hour or so.
 Then peel and dice.

-- Same with peas, put shelled peas in the boiling water, give it a boil and immediately put peas in the strainer.
+- Same with peas put shelled peas in the boiling water, give it a boil and immediately put peas in the strainer.
 This is to ensure that they don’t get too soft, otherwise while adding spices and oil, they tend to get mashed up.